-Hamid Keshmirshekan is an art historian, critic and Senior Lecturer at the Advanced Research Institute of Art (ARIA), Iranian Academy of Arts.
-From 2004 to 2012, he was the Associate Fellow at the KRC, Faculty of Oriental Studies and History of Art Department at Oxford University.
+Hamid Keshmirshekan is an art historian, critic and Senior Teaching Fellow at the Department of History of Art and Archaeology, School of Arts, SOAS.
+He was previously Senior Lecturer at the Advanced Research Institute of Art (ARIA), Iranian Academy of Arts (2013-17) and Associate Fellow at the KRC, Faculty of Oriental Studies and History of Art Department at Oxford University (2004-12).
 His interests are twentieth and twentieth-first century art from the Middle East, with particular attention to the recent developments in art practice and its relation to the context.
-Dr Keshmirshekan has taught art history and criticism in British and Iranian universities and has organised several international conferences and events on aspects of modern and contemporary Iranian and Middle Eastern art, and has contributed extensively to various publications.
-His latest publications include Koorosh Shishegaran: The Art of Altruism (2017), ‘Standardisation and the Question of Identity: On the Dominant Discourses on Contemporary Middle Eastern Art’ (2015), Contemporary Art from the Middle East: Regional Interactions with Global Art Discourses (ed.)
-(2015), Hunar-i mu’asir-i iran, risheh-ha va nazar-gah-hay-i nuvin (2015), Contemporary Iranian Art: New Perspectives (2013), ‘Reclaiming Cultural Space: Artist’s Performativity versus State’s Expectations in Contemporary Iran’ (2013).
+Dr Keshmirshekan has taught art history and criticism in British and Iranian universities and has organised several international conferences and events on aspects of modern and contemporary art from Iran and the Middle East, and has contributed extensively to various publications.
+His latest publications include Contemporary Visual and Performing Arts: An Anthology of Hamid Dabashi's Essays, edited with an Introduction by Hamid Keshmirshekan (2019), ‘Standardisation and the Question of Identity: On the Dominant Discourses on Contemporary Middle Eastern Art’ (2015), Contemporary Art from the Middle East: Regional Interactions with Global Art Discourses (ed.)
+(2015), Hunar-i mu’asir-i iran, risheh-ha va nazar-gah-hay-i nuvin (2015), ‘Reclaiming Cultural Space: Artist’s Performativity versus State’s Expectations in Contemporary Iran’ (2013).

-- Hunar-i mu’asir-i iran: rishe-ha va nazar-gah-hay-i nuvin (Nazar Publication, Tehran: 2015, forthcoming).
+- Hunar-i mu’asir-i iran, risheh-ha va nazar-gah-hay-i nuvin (Contemporary Iranian Art, Roots and New Perspectives), (Nazar Publication, Tehran: 2015).

-- Contemporary Iranian Art: New Perspectives (Saqi Books, London: 2013).
+- Contemporary Iranian Art: New Perspectives (peer reviewed) (London: Saqi Books, 2013).

 - Amidst Shadow and Light: Contemporary Iranian Art and Artists (Liaoning Creative Press, Hong Kong: 2011).

-- Parviz Tanavoli’s Small-Scale Sculptures (Bon-gah Publication, Tehran: 2008) (English-Persian).
+- Parviz Tanavoli’s Small-Scale Sculptures (Tehran: Bon-gah Publication, 2008) (English-Persian).